wojdyr/debyer/doc/index.rst

 (2009) 232 <http://dx.doi.org/10.1107/S0108767309009714>`_
 (`pre-print <http://arxiv.org/pdf/0811.1140.pdf>`_).

 Let's re-derive it once more.
-We start with formula for the amplitude of the scattered wave.
-If we ignore non-elastic scattering and assume that each photon is scattered only once, the formula is a simple sum over all atoms:
+We start with the amplitude of the scattered wave.
+If we ignore non-elastic scattering and assume that each photon is scattered only once, the amplitude is a simple sum over all atoms:

 .. math::

     \Psi(\boldsymbol{Q}) = \sum_i \psi_i
     =\sum_i f_i \exp(-i \boldsymbol{Q} \cdot \boldsymbol{r}_i)

-(*i* has two meanings here, hopefully it's not confusing).
+(*i* has two unrelated meanings here, index and the imaginary unit, hopefully it's not too confusing).

 The intensity of the scattered wave is given as